Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: Identifying Socially Optimal Behavior: IRL via Revealed Preferences

 \subsubsection{Empirical Revealed Preference Framework}

 Let us begin by assuming the same multi-agent mixed-strategy game form $G_{\text{mixed}}$ \eqref{eq:gmixed} as in Section~\ref{sec:ms}.
-We assume access to a dataset of constraints $\CA_t$ and mixed-strategies over a time period of $T$ steps.
-We suppose each constraint set $\CA_t^i$ is specified by a non-linear concave element-wise increasing constraint function $g_t^i: \reals^k \to \reals$ by
+We assume access to a dataset of constrained action spaces ("constraint sets") $\CA_{\mech,t}$ and mixed-strategies over a time period of $T$ steps.
+Here we emphasize that the constraint sets themselves can be dependent on $\mech$, as part of the game-structure specified by the mechanism.

+Each observation corresponds to an \emph{independent one–shot game} played under a distinct constraint.
+Agents best–respond within that stage game, with respect to the time-varying constraint sets, but do not update strategies across time.

+For analytical convenience let us identify these constraint sets with structured "constraint functions".
+These constraint functions will serve as the probe signals under which resultant agent equilibria behavior can be analyzed in a revealed preference framework.